-not all journalling filesystem use redo logging for everything some use it only for metadata operations some use it for both metadata and user data only metadata: avoids lots of duplicate writing metadata+user data: integrity of user data guaranteed snapshots filesystem snapshots idea: filesystem keeps old versions of files around accidental deletion? old version stil there eventually discard some old versions can access snapshot of files at prior time snapshots filesystem snapshots idea: filesystem keeps old versions of files around accidental deletion? old version stil there eventually discard some old versions can access snapshot of files at prior time mechanism: copy-on-write changing file makes new copy of filesystem common parts shared between versions arrays of inodes split into pieces copy-on-write indirection file update = replace with new version array of versions of entire filesystem only copy modified parts keep reference counts, like for paging assignment lots of pointers - only change pointers where modifications happen snapshots in practice example: .zfs/snapshots/11.11.18-06 pseudo-directory contains contents of files at 11 November 2018 6AM copy-on-write and logging copy-on-write is a nice solution to duplicate writes before (data journalling)
+extra disk of data: some formula based on the original disks common choice: bitwise XOR common set of schemes like this: RAID Redundant Array of Independent Disks snapshots filesystem snapshots idea: filesystem keeps old versions of files around accidental deletion? old version stil there eventually discard some old versions can access snapshot of files at prior time snapshots filesystem snapshots idea: filesystem keeps old versions of files around accidental deletion? old version stil there eventually discard some old versions can access snapshot of files at prior time mechanism: copy-on-write changing file makes new copy of filesystem common parts shared between versions unchanged parts of file shared arrays of inodes split into pieces copy-on-write indirection file update = replace with new version array of versions of entire filesystem only copy modified parts keep reference counts, like for paging assignment lots of pointers - only change pointers where modifications happen snapshots in practice example: .zfs/snapshots/11.11.18-06 pseudo-directory contains contents of files at 11 November 2018 6AM backup/if time slides copy-on-write and logging copy-on-write is a nice solution to duplicate writes before (data journalling) write new data to journal copy new data to real location after (copy-on-write)